GSA-TTS/identity-handbook/_articles/appdev-cloudwatch-dashboard-guide.md

 The `identity-devops` repo has tooling for converting dashboards to terraformed dashboards.

-Given an expriemental dashboard named `my-sample-dashboard`, run the following in the `identity-devops` repo:
+Given an experimental dashboard named `my-sample-dashboard`, run the following in the `identity-devops` repo:

 ```bash
 aws-vault exec prod-power -- bin/copy-cloudwatch-dashboard -i my-sample-dashboard
 ```

-This will create a terraform file file in the devops repo for the dashboard.
+This will create a terraform file in the devops repo for the dashboard.
 When this file is checked in and applied by terraform a dashboard matching the experimental one will be created for all environments.